Graham-Broughton/Mushroom-Classifier/README.md

     `git clone https://github.com/Graham-Broughton/Mushroom-Classifier`

-2. Create an .env file in the root directory from the .envsample template provided
+2. Create an .env file in the root directory using the .envsample file as a template
-3. Move the Terraform JSON credentials into the 'infrastructure' folder, rename to terraform-account.json
+3. Move the Terraform JSON credentials into the 'infrastructure' folder, rename it to terraform-account.json (the other ones can just styy in the root dir)

 ## Usage

 As stated previously, this project was designed to be very easy to use while still permitting broad user configurability.
-In this section, we will cover the makefile commands provided and area's for user configurations.
+In this section, we will cover the makefile commands provided and areas for user configurations.

-### Pre-Use Configuration
+### Important Make Commands

-1. `make build` Installs the requirements in a virtual environment managed by Poetry
+1. `make init` Installs the requirements in a virtual environment managed by Poetry & copies the .env file to needed locations.
-2. `make dotenvs` Adds to, and copies the .env file you created to all the places it needs to be
+2. `make dotenv` Adds to, and copies the .env file you created to all the places it needs to be.

-### Data Preprocessing

-1. `make datasets_of_interest` Downloads the required datasets that contain GPS data (FGVCX 2018 & 2021) using the respective make commands.
-You will need around 350Gb of disk space for this step.
+3. `make -j2 datasets_of_interest` Download & extracts the required datasets (FGVCX 2018 & 2021).
+You will need around 700Gb of disk space for this step.
 The data strain is much lower when preprocessing is complete, you can create a new VM with much less disk space afterwords.
-2. ``
+4. `make tfrecords` Removes non-fungal images and processes and combines the associated json data from the datasets into a useable dataframe.
+This dataframe is then used for processing the images and important metadata into TFRecords.
+5. `make deploy` Download the latest model version from Weights and Biases and deploy it.